 How to Protect Trees from Beaver Damage

-Circular cages or wrapping trees with hardware cloth works well for individual trees, but may be impractical if you have a lot of trees on your property.
+Circular cages or wrapping trees with hardware cloth works well for individual trees but may be impractical if you have a lot of trees on your property.
 If this is the case, consider protecting the most valuable trees first.
 Chicken wire is okay in a pinch, but a sturdier wire will last longer and offer more protection.
-A cage measuring 3 feet tall is ample in most climates, but 4 feet is better if you receive much snow.
-Allow about 6 inches between the tree and the cage.
+A cage measuring 3 feet (a little under 1 m.) tall is ample in most climates, but 4 feet (a bit over 1 m.) is better if you receive much snow.
+Allow about 6 inches (15 cm.) between the tree and the cage.

 Fencing may be better if you need to protect a larger area, especially if the fence is placed to divide the trees from the water.
 If beavers are inclined to tunnel under the fence, you may need to block their tunnels with concrete blocks.
 An electrified wire created to keep dogs inside a fenced yard may also offer protection.

 A mixture of exterior grade latex paint and sand may keep beavers away from established trees, but the combination may be harmful to young trees.
 This method of beaver tree damage prevention may be worth a try, as beavers apparently don’t appreciate the feel of grit in their mouths.
-Paint the trunks to a height of about 4 feet.
+Paint the trunks to a height of about 4 feet (1 m.).

 Repellents aren’t usually effective, although they may buy you a little time while you’re devising other methods of protecting trees from beaver damage.
 Try various types of big game repellents.